Kent0n-Li/SAMScore/README.md

 If you find this repository useful for your research, please use the following.

 ```
-@article{li2023samscore,
+@article{li2025samscore,
-  title={SAMScore: A Semantic Structural Similarity Metric for Image Translation Evaluation},
+  title={SAMScore: A Content Structural Similarity Metric for Image Translation Evaluation},
-  author={Li, Yunxiang and Chen, Meixu and Yang, Wenxuan and Wang, Kai and Ma, Jun and Bovik, Alan C and Zhang, You},
+  author={Li, Yunxiang and Chen, Meixu and Wang, Kai and Ma, Jun and Bovik, Alan C and Zhang, You},
-  journal={arXiv preprint arXiv:2305.15367},
-  year={2023}
+  journal={IEEE Transactions on Artificial Intelligence},
+  year={2025},
+  publisher={IEEE}
 }
 ```